 throw away medicines you no longer use.
 These

 you get used to your medicine or if the dose is

 • feeling sick.

-been decreased, it may be lessened by taking Baclofen
+dosage has been decreased, it may be lessened by

-with food or milk.
-Discuss this with your doctor.
+taking Baclofen with food or milk.
+Discuss this with

-Very common (affecting more than one person in 10):
+Very common (may affect more than 1 in

 • drowsiness and sleepiness